TSA agents are working without pay at US airports due to another shutdown

 Funding for Homeland Security expired at midnight.
 But the rest of the federal government is funded through Sept.
 30. That means air traffic controllers employed by the Federal Aviation Administration will receive paychecks as usual, reducing the risk of widespread flight cancellations.

 According to the department’s contingency plan, about 95% of TSA workers are deemed essential personnel and required to keep working.
-Democrats in the House and Senate say Homeland Security won’t get funded until new restrictions are placed on federal immigration operations.
+Democrats in the House and Senate say DHS won’t get funded until new restrictions are placed on federal immigration operations.

 During past shutdowns, disruptions to air travel tended to build over time, not overnight.
 About a month into last year’s shutdown, for example, TSA temporarily closed two checkpoints at Philadelphia International Airport.
 That same day, the government took the extraordinary step of ordering all commercial airlines to reduce their domestic flight schedules.